Gabdulla Tukay: Uralsk period

-Beginning in his madrassah years, Tuqay was interested in folklore and popular poetry, and he asked shakirds, coming for different jobs all over Idel-Ural during summer vacations, to collect local songs, examples of bäyet, i.e. epic poem and fairy-tales.
+Beginning in his madrassah years, Tuqay was interested in folklore and popular poetry, and he asked shakirds, coming for different jobs all over Idel-Ural during summer vacations, to collect local songs, examples of bəyet, i.e. epic poem and fairy-tales.
 In the madrassah itself he became familiar with Arabic, Persian and Turkish poetry, as well as poetry in the Old Tatar language of the earlier centuries.
-In 1900 Motíğía graduate, a Tatar poet Mirxäydär Çulpaní visited the madrassah. Ğabdulla met him and Çulpaní became the first living poet to impress Tuqay. Çulpaní wrote in "elevated style", using aruz, an Oriental poetic system, and mostly in Old Tatar language, full of Arab, Persian and Turkish words, and rather distant from the Tatar language itself.
-In 1902-1903 he met a Turkish poet Abdülveli, concealed himself there from Abdul Hamid II pursuits.
+In 1900 Motıyğiya graduate, a Tatar poet Mirxəydər Çulpani visited the madrassah. Ğabdulla met him and Çulpaní became the first living poet to impress Tuqay. Çulpaní wrote in "elevated style", using aruz, an Oriental poetic system, and mostly in Old Tatar language, full of Arab, Persian and Turkish words, and rather distant from the Tatar language itself.
+In 1902–1903 he met a Turkish poet Abdülveli, concealed himself there from Abdul Hamid II pursuits.
 Thus, Tuqay adopted Oriental poetic tradition.

-Young teacher, the son of headmaster, Kamil "Motíğí" Töxfätullin, organized wallpaper Mäğärif (The Education) and hand-written journals.
+Young teacher, the son of headmaster, Kamil "Motıyği" Töxfətullin, organized wallpaper Məğarif (The Education) and hand-written journals.
 The first odes of Tuqay were published there, and he was referred as "the first poet of the madrassah".

 In 1904 Motíğí founded his own publishing company, and Tuqay became clerk there.
 He combined this job with teaching younger shakirds in the madrassah.
 He introduced new methods, typical for the Russian school.

 After the October Manifesto of 1905 it became possible to publish newspapers in the Tatar language, which was strictly forbidden earlier.
-However, Motíğí wasn't enough solvent to open his own newspaper, so he bought the Russian language newspaper Uralets with typography, to print also a Tatar newspaper there.
+However, Motıyği wasn't enough solvent to open his own newspaper, so he bought the Russian language newspaper Uralets with typography, to print also a Tatar newspaper there.
 Tuqay became a typesetter.
 The newspaper was named Fiker (The Thought).
-Then Motíğí started to issue Älğasrälcadid (The New Century) magazine.
+Then Motıyği started to issue Əlğəsrəlcadid (The New Century) magazine.
 Tuqay sent his first verses there to be published.
 At the same time he started writing for a newspaper and began participating in the publishing of several Tatar magazines.
-At day Tuqay worked in typography (he was already a proofreader), but by nights he wrote verses, so every issue of Fiker, Nur and Älğasrälcadid contains his writing.
+At day Tuqay worked in typography (he was already a proofreader), but by nights he wrote verses, so every issue of Fiker, Nur and Əlğəsrəlcadid contains his writing.
 More over, he wrote articles, novels and feuilletons for those periodicals, he translated Krylov fables for the magazine.
 It is also known that Tuqay spread social-democratic leaflets and translated social-democratic brochure to the Tatar language.